 Alla Zahaykevych.
 Biography

-In 2009, she founded the international project Electroacoustic's Ensemble, where she performed as a composer, programmer, and performer on electroacoustic instruments.
+She is also the curator of international electroacoustic music projects "Electroacoustics" (since 2003) and "EM-Vision" (since 2005).
+In 2009, she founded the international project "Electroacoustic's Ensemble," where she contributed as a composer, programmer, and performer of electroacoustic instruments.

 Listen to music in the App